 4.1.2.
 The relations of wTF°.
-In addition to the usual R1^s, R2, R3, and OC moves of Figure 2, we need more relations to describe the behaviour of the additional features.
+In addition to the usual R1°, R2, R3, and OC moves of Figure 2, we more relations are added to describe the behaviour of the additional features.

 Comment 4.2.
-As before, the relations have local topological explanations, and we conjecture that together they provide a Reidemeister theory for "w-tangled foams", that is, knotted ribbon tubes with foam vertices in \mathbb{R}^4 .
+As before, the relations have local topological explanations, and we conjecture that they provide a Reidemeister theory for "w-tangled foams", that is, knotted ribbon tubes with foam vertices in \mathbb{R}^4 .
 In this section we list the relations along with the topological reasoning behind them.
-However, for any rigorous purposes below, wTF^o is studied as a circuit algebra given by the declared generators and relations, regardless of their topological meaning.
+However, for any rigorous purposes below, wTF^o is studied as a circuit algebra given by the declared generators and relations, with topology serving only as intuition.